H. V. Hordern: Career

 Hordern was born in North Sydney, New South Wales and made his debut in first-class cricket by taking 8 for 81 for New South Wales—and 11 wickets in the match—against Queensland in December 1905.
 He then moved to the United States to pursue his studies.
 While a student of dentistry at the University of Pennsylvania, he toured England in 1908 and Jamaica in 1908-09 with the Philadelphian cricket team.
 He played 17 first class matches for Philadelphians, and it was during his time in America that he perfected his googly.

 Hordern returned to Australia in 1910.
 Owing to the foresight of Warren Bardsley, he found his way back into the state side immediately.
 After picking up 43 wickets in six matches in the 1910–11 season, he convinced the Australian selectors to follow Bardsley's lead.
-Chosen for the Fourth Test of the 1910–11 series against South Africa, he took fourteen wickets at an average of 21.07 in his two Tests in this series, including 5 in the second innings on debut, and 32 wickets at 24.37 against England in the following season.
-In the England series, he had match figures of 12 for 135 in the first Test at Sydney, assisting Australia to their only win of the series.
+Chosen for the Fourth Test of the 1910–11 series against South Africa, he took fourteen wickets at an average of 21.07 in his two Tests in this series, including five in the second innings on debut.

+Hordern's priority in life was his medical career, and he would for this reason miss most of New South Wales’ Sheffield Shield matches in 1911–12.
+Nevertheless, Hordern did make himself available for all five Tests against England and took 32 wickets at 24.37, including match figures of 12 for 135 in the first Test at Sydney, assisting Australia to their only win of the series.
 In the final game, also at Sydney, he took 10 for 161.
 By this time, he was being called the best bowler of his type in the world.

-Hordern's priority in life was his medical career.
-This, along with the controversy surrounding the selection of the team to tour England in 1912, restricted his career.
-He participated in only 35 first-class matches between 1905 and 1913.
+During the winter, Hordern had already declared himself unavailable for the tour to England in 1912, due both to his medical duties and to his budding marriage to Norah White.
+He would play for New South Wales three times in the 1912–13 season, and play a full season of district cricket for North Sydney that same year, but after three games in 1913–14 and one in 1914–15, Hordern would retire from playing even at this lower level.

 He died at age 55 in Darlinghurst, New South Wales.